 I never understood the importance and benefits of sunlight until I started working in a space with no windows.
 After six months I started to feel tired, irritated, and just plain sad.
 I tried everything until one day I ate lunch outside.
 When I came back inside I felt so different.
 It was as if I were lighter, no pun intended ?.
 The rest of that day was easy.
 What happened?

 Well low and behold, sunlight deprivation can cause something called seasonal affective disorder, better known as SAD, which is a form of depression.
 It’s common for people during the winter months but also for those who are stuck in office buildings or spaces with no windows.
 Vitamin D is the reason why sunlight is so important.
-But, surprisingly, a recent study from the UK says a two time exposure of 20 minutes ultraviolet light can also decrease blood pressure!
+But, surprisingly, a recent study from the UK says a two-time exposure of 20 minutes of ultraviolet light can also decrease blood pressure!